AshuApurva14/scalable-api-deploy-to-prod/README.md

 - Jest for testing
 - ESLint for linting

+## Security and DevOps Best Practices

+This project follows several security and DevOps best practices:

+- **Container Image Scanning:**
+  All Docker images are scanned for vulnerabilities using [Trivy](https://github.com/aquasecurity/trivy).
+The scan results are uploaded to the GitHub Security tab for visibility and tracking.

+- **OIDC Identity Provider for AWS:**
+  The project uses GitHub Actions with OIDC (OpenID Connect) to securely access AWS resources without long-lived credentials, following modern cloud security practices.

+- **Static Code Analysis:**
+  Source code is analyzed using [SonarQube](https://www.sonarqube.org/) to detect bugs, vulnerabilities, and code smells.
+Reports are automatically uploaded to the SonarQube dashboard for review and continuous improvement.

+These practices help ensure the codebase is secure, maintainable, and compliant with industry standars.

 ## Endpoints

 - `GET /api/v1` — Returns status of the Node server